sonlhcsuit/JS-Resources/MINDX-CIJS/MINDX-CIJS-SYLLABUS.md

     - Promise
     - HTTP Request & fetch
 - Set up Git for a project
-    - Git branchs
+    - Git
-    - .gitignore
-    - Using github
-    - Jump between branch
+    - GitHub
+    - Basic git command
 - NodeJS
+    - node
     - npm
-    - node_modules
-    - package.json
 - Set up React project
     - create-react-app
-    - add firebase using npm
+- Optional
-- What is CORS?
+    -What is CORS?
 How to fix it ?
 How to by pass it? (prelight + opaque)
 CLASSWORK: todo-app using html + css + js
 HOMEWORK : problems solving ( 5 problems )